New Dad’s Army Film.

 The Bayle or Baylegate is a Grade 1 listed building which during the Middle Ages was the main entrance to the imposing over 900 year old Augustinian Priory beyond.
 It now houses a Museum dedicated to the town and is owned and subsidised by the Lords Feoffees and Assistants of the Manor of Bridlington.
 The Museum is open from Easter until the end of September, Monday to Friday, 11am-4pm and October, Tuesday to Friday, 11am -4pm.
 We are also open for private tours and on selected weekends throughout the year.
 Please see website for details.

 Bridlington Old Town Association with the Support of Bridlington’s Royal British Legion & Alderson House will be applying for a Battle Of Britain Memorial Flight Flyover of the Festival Area.
 Bridlington Old Town has particularity good wartime connections with the dedication plaque in Bridlington Priory Church for the most successful Battle of Britain Ace – Squadron Leader Ginger Lacey.
 Bridlington has also the first recipient of the George Cross which was awarded to ARP Thomas Alderson.
 He worked as part-time Air Raid Warden, leading a detachment of rescue and demolition parties in Bridlington.
 The coastal town was soon attacked by Luftwaffe bombers, and residential areas were hit.
 On three occasions in August 1940 he led rescue teams and entered dangerous buildings to rescue trapped civilians.
 He was the first person to receive the newly instituted George Cross from the King.

-A Battle Of Britain Memorial Flight Flyover of the 1940’s Festival Area by a Hurricane.
+A Battle Of Britain Memorial Flight Flyover of the 1940’s Festival Area.